-For each $\gamma_i$ consider a (small) tubular neighbourhood $W_i$ of $\gamma_i$.
-Since we assume that $M$ is an oriented manifold, each $W_i$ is and oriented open set.
-We will regard $\gamma_i$ as an oriented closed curve, the orientation being provided by the forward-time action of the flow.
-The local invariant manifolds give a frame along the oriented closed curve $\gamma_i$, that may be used to define a \emph{meridian/longitude} basis of the homology of the punctured neighbourhood $W_i\backslash\gamma_i$.
+For each $\gamma_i$ consider a (small) tubular neighborhood $W_i$ of $\gamma_i$.
+Since we assume that $M$ is an oriented manifold, each $W_i$ is an oriented open set.
+We regard $\gamma_i$ as an oriented closed curve, the orientation being provided by the forward-time action of the flow.
+The local invariant manifolds give a frame along the oriented closed curve $\gamma_i$, that may be used to define a \emph{meridian/longitude} basis of the homology of the punctured neighborhood $W_i\backslash\gamma_i$.
 More precisely, \begin{enumerate} \item \textbf{Longitude:} Let $\beta$ be an oriented simple closed curve contained in $\Wuloc(\gamma_i)\cap(W_i\backslash\gamma_i)$, that is orientation preserving isotopic to $\gamma_i$ inside the cylinder $\Wuloc(\gamma_i)$.
 We call \textit{longitude} to the homology class

 \item \textbf{Meridian:} Let $\alpha\subset W_i\backslash\gamma_i$ be a simple closed curve that is the boundary of an embedded closed disk $D\subset W_i$, which is transverse to $\gamma_i$ and intersects it in exactly one point.
 Here, the orientation in $D$ is induced by the co-orientation associated with $\gamma_i$, and $\alpha=\partial D$ is endowed with the boundary orientation.
 We call \textit{meridian} to the homology class